lockss/lockss-rtd-manual/docs/configuring.rst

 .. tip::

-   If this directory is remote (e.g. NFS), performance can be improved by supplying a local directory here.
+   The LOCKSS software makes heavy use of temporary storage, and we recommend that temporary directories be placed on a filesystem with rerlatively low laltency.
+If the content storage directories are on network storage (e.g. NFS), system performance may be improved by supplying a local directory here.

 .. caution::